fqqlsun/LEAF_production/docs/user_manual.md

 (2) Request Access to GEE: Having a Google Account, dose not mean you can access to GEE and its APIs.
 You need to request access by going to [Request Access to GEE](https://earthengine.google.com/) and clicking on the "Sign Up" or "Request Access" button.
 Follow the instruction to submit a request for access.

+(3) Approval and Invitation: GEE access requests are typically reviewed by Google, and if approved, you will receive an invitation to use GEE.
+This may take some time, as access is often granted to researchers, scientists, and organizations working on environmental and geospatial projects.
+Once you receive an invitation, follow the instructions in the email to accept it.
+You may be asked to provide additional information about your intended use of GEE.

-To enable your accessment to GEE servers, you have to obtain an authentication credential from Google.
-Within your activated conda virtual environment (will be explained in next section), run `earthengine authenticate` command and follow the instructions.
+(4) Within your activated conda virtual environment (will be explained in next section), run `earthengine authenticate` command and follow the instructions.
 A URL will be provided that generates an authorization code upon agreement.
 Copy the authorization code and enter it as the input of the command line.

 RefreshError: ('invalid_grant: Token has been expired or revoked.', {'error': 'invalid_grant', 'error_description': 'Token has been expired or revoked.'})